circleci/circleci-docs/jekyll/_docs/troubleshooting-guide.md

   section]({{site.baseurl}}/configuration/#machine).
 - File ordering.
 Some filesystems maintain an ordered file structure for every directory, which means that all the files are read in a consistent order every time.
-The filesystem in our build containers in _not_ one of those.
+The filesystem in our build containers is _not_ one of those.
 Therefore if your tests rely on a certain autoload order, for example, this could be a reason they fail on CircleCI and pass locally.
 See [this documentation